-As of January 31, 2023, we had federal net operating loss carryforwards of \$596.0 million, \$152.0 million of which will expire at various times through 2038.
-Furthermore, we had stated net operating loss carryforwards of \$33.0 million, which will expire at various times through 2041.
+As of January 31, 2024, we had federal net operating loss carryforwards of \$631.1 million, \$152.0 million of which will expire at various times through 2038.
+Furthermore, we had state net operating loss carryforwards of \$598.0 million, which will expire at various times through 2041.
 Portions of these net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the legislation enacted in 2017, commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act"), U.S. federal net operating losses incurred in taxable years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
+While our U.S. federal net operating losses incurred in taxable years beginning after December 31, 2017, may be carried forward indefinitely, the deductibility of such federal net operating losses is limited.
 In addition, for state income tax purposes, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," (very generally defined as a greater than 50% change, by value, in the corporation's equity ownership by certain shareholders or groups of shareholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 In 2021, we completed a Section 382 analysis covering the period beginning in March 2009 and ending in March 2021.
 From the study, we concluded we experienced an ownership change in 2010 (but not since then) and \$1.3 million of net operating losses ("NOLs") were subject to the limitation.
 However, all of those NOLs were available by the year ended January 31, 2017.
-We may have experienced and may experience in the future additional ownership changes as a result of shifts in our stock ownership, some of which may be outside of our control.
-Any ownership change may result in the imposition of additional limitations on our ability to utilize our NOLs, our cash flows may be adversely affected.
+In 2024, we completed an update to the prior Section 382 analysis covering the period beginning April 2021 through August 2024.
+From the study, we concluded we did not experience an ownership change during the analysis period.
+Although we believe the Section 382 analyses are accurate, any errors in the analyses could impact our conclusions and ability to utilize our NOLs effectively.
+We may have experienced since August 2024 and may experience in the future additional ownership changes as a result of shifts in our stock ownership, some of which may be outside of our control.
+Any ownership change may result in the imposition of additional limitations on our ability to utilize our NOLs existing at the time of the ownership change.
+Future regulatory changes could also limit our ability to utilize our NOLs.
+To the extent we are not able to offset future taxable income with our NOLs, our cash flows may be adversely affected.
 We have recorded a full valuation allowance against our U.S. deferred tax assets, which includes net operating loss carryforwards.